jezgillen/pdf2epub/README.md

 * Make parameters adjustable, offset, scale_up, tab_threshold etc.

 * Selection of images that are not contained by a block
+* Footnote selection: will have to look into how to do epub footnotes
+* Option to turn off equation handling
+* Make a button to process the current page without moving to the next (showing inline equation handling)
+* Make a button to show prev-current-next page in browser
 * links need to be handled.
-* Footnote selection: will have to look into how to do epub footnotes
 * Cut off image bounding boxes if they go over the bbox of the line below. avoids the i problem
-* Option to turn of equation handling
-* Fix the no spaces in a line problem